achernyak/achernyak.github.io/_posts/2016-08-02-phoenix-talk.md

 ---
 # Phoenix talk

-I recently gave a talk on the [Phoenix Framework](http://www.phoenixframework.org/), which is the de facto web framework for [Elixir](http://elixir-lang.org/).
+I recently gave a talk, at the local [Fullstack Meetup](http://www.fullstack.org/), on the [Phoenix Framework](http://www.phoenixframework.org/).
+Phoenix is the de facto web framework for [Elixir](http://elixir-lang.org/).

-In this talk, I cover some of the nicest features of [Phoenix](http://www.phoenixframework.org/):
+In this talk, I cover some of the best features of [Phoenix](http://www.phoenixframework.org/):

 -   [Erlang](http://www.erlang.org/): The platmor which Elixir and Phoenix are build on. (albeit very brief overview of the major features)